Christophe Vincent

-Christophe Vincent (born 8 November 1992) is a French professional footballer who plays as a midfielder for Ligue 2 club Bastia.
+Christophe Vincent (born 8 November 1992) is a French professional footballer who plays as a midfielder for Championnat National 1 club Furiani-Agliani.

 Career

 Vincent played youth football for GFC Bastia Lucciana and ÉF Bastia, before signing for SC Bastia where he played for two seasons with the B team before graduating to the senior squad.
-He made his first team debut for the club on 3 October 2011, as a second half substitute in a 3–1 Ligue 2 away win against US Boulogne.
-On 5 June 2012, it was announced Vincent had signed a three year professional contract with SC Bastia, following their promotion to Ligue 1.
+He made his first team debut for the club on 3 October 2011, as a second-half substitute in a 3–1 Ligue 2 away win against US Boulogne.
+On 5 June 2012, it was announced Vincent had signed a three-year professional contract with SC Bastia, following their promotion to Ligue 1.
 In summer 2013 he was loaned to Ligue 2 neighbours CA Bastia for the season.

 On 18 June 2015, AC Ajaccio announced the signing of Vincent from Corsican rivals SC Bastia.

 In January 2017, Vincent joined Belgian club Cercle Brugge on a year-and-a-half contract.
 In August 2018, at the end of the contract, he left the club, and in October of the same year re-signed for his first club SC Bastia.